cuelang/cuelang.org/content/en/docs/about/_index.md

 The inference engine can be used to validate data in code or to include it as part of a code generation pipeline.

-A key thing that sets CUE appart from its peer languages is that it merges types and values into a single concept.
+A key thing that sets CUE apart from its peer languages is that it merges types and values into a single concept.
 Whereas in most languages types and values are strictly distinct, CUE orders them in a single hierarchy (a lattice, to be precise).